Musical Instruments Museum, Brussels: Early history

-The monumental five-volume catalogue of the collection Mahillon commissioned, between 1880 and 1922, also included four versions of his essay on the methodical classification of both ancient and modern instruments, which was to serve as the basis for the organological Hornbostel-Sachs classification systems, still used today.
-Beginning in 1877, Mahillon also created a restoration workshop in the MIM, where he employed and trained a worker, Franz de Vestibule, to restore damaged articles and make copies of unique instruments in other public collections.
-Mahillon's successor at the Conservatory, François-Auguste Gevaert, organised several successful concerts of professors and students playing early instruments, in the 1880s.
+The monumental five-volume catalogue of the Mahillon collection, commissioned between 1880 and 1922, also included four versions of his essay on the methodical classification of both ancient and modern instruments, which was to serve as the basis for the Hornbostel-Sachs classification systems, still used in organology today.
+Beginning in 1877, Mahillon also established a restoration workshop at the museum, where he employed and trained a worker, Franz de Vestibule, to restore damaged instruments and make copies of unique pieces from other public collections.
+Mahillon's successor at the Conservatory, François-Auguste Gevaert, organised several concerts of professors and students playing early instruments, in the 1880s.

 20th and 21st centuries

-After the First World War, as donors and philanthropists as well as Belgium's famed instrument makers started becoming scarcer, only about a thousand instruments were added to the collections between 1924 and 1968.
-Until 1957, the curators at the head of the MIM—Ernest Closson (1924–1936), his son Herman (1936–1945), and René Lyr (1945–1957)—limited themselves to preserving the already collected instruments, in not always satisfactory conditions.
-Ernest is notable for editing several articles on Belgian makers for the National Biography and devoting a long monograph to La facture des instruments de musique en Belgique, which appeared at the 1935 International Exposition held in Brussels.
+After the First World War, donors and philanthropists, as well as Belgium's famed instrument makers, started becoming scarcer.
+As a result, only around a thousand instruments were added to the collections between 1924 and 1968.
+Until 1957, the curators at the head of the museum—Ernest Closson (from 1924 to 1936), his son Herman (from 1936 to 1945), and René Lyr (from 1945 to 1957)—limited themselves to preserving the already collected instruments, in not always satisfactory conditions.
+Ernest is notable for editing several articles on Belgian makers for the National Biography and devoting a long monograph to La facture des instruments de musique en Belgique, which appeared at the Brussels International Exposition of 1935.

-With the arrival of the esteemed Latinist Roger Bragard, curator between 1957 and 1968, larger budgets became available from the Ministry of Culture, as exhibits were renovated, new personnel were hired, concerts were again organised, and new rare pieces were collected.
+With the arrival of the Latinist Roger Bragard, curator between 1957 and 1968, larger budgets became available from the Ministry of Culture, as exhibits were renovated, new personnel were hired, concerts were again organised, and new rare pieces were collected.
 Between 1968 and 1989, René de Mayer continued the momentum initiated by Bragard, assisted by a team of specialised scientists.
-It was at the beginning of the 1990s that the revival of the MIM really began, when Nicolas Meeùs took over its management (from 1989 to 1995) on an interim basis.
-He started to design the layout of the museum in the former Old England department store, bought since 1978 by the Belgian State.
-The restoration of the building lasted until 1994, when it won the Quartier des Arts prize for the quality of the renovation of the façades.
+It was not until the beginning of the 1990s, however, that the MIM's revival really began, when Nicolas Meeùs took over its management (from 1989 to 1995) on an interim basis.
+He started to design the layout of the museum in the former Old England department store, bought since 1978 by the Belgian state.
+The building's restoration lasted until 1994, when it won the Quartier des Arts prize for the quality of the renovation of the façades.
 The MIM moved under the direction of Malou Haine (from 1994 to 2009).
-In 1998, the MIM became the official occupant of the building and it was after two years of development that the museum, renovated and resolutely modern, opened its doors to the general public.
+In 1998, the MIM became the building's official occupant, and after two years of development, the museum, renovated and resolutely modern, opened its doors to the general public.
 Haine remains honorary curator of the museum.